Phonograph: Graphophone commercialization

 The work of the Volta Associates laid the foundation for the successful use of dictating machines in business, because their wax recording process was practical and their machines were durable.
 But it would take several more years and the renewed efforts of Edison and the further improvements of Emile Berliner and many others, before the recording industry became a major factor in home entertainment.

+The technology quickly became popular abroad, where it was also used in new ways.
+In 1895, for example, Hungary became the first country to use phonographs to conduct folklore and ethnomusicological research, after which it became common practice in ethnography.

 Disc vs. cylinder as a recording medium

-Discs (that aren't re-recordable) are not inherently better than cylinders at providing audio fidelity.
+Discs are not inherently better than cylinders at providing audio fidelity.
 Rather, the advantages of the format are seen in the manufacturing process: discs can be stamped, and the matrixes to stamp disc can be shipped to other printing plants for a global distribution of recordings; cylinders could not be stamped until 1901–1902, when the gold moulding process was introduced by Edison.

-Through experimentation, in 1892 Berliner began commercial production of his disc records and "gramophones".
-His "gramophone record" was the first disc record to be offered to the public.
+Through experimentation, in 1892, Berliner began commercial production of his disc records and "gramophones".
+His "phonograph record" was the first disc record to be offered to the public.
 They were 5 in in diameter and recorded on one side only.
 Seven-inch (17.5 cm) records followed in 1895.
-Also in 1895 Berliner replaced the hard rubber used to make the discs with a shellac compound.
-Berliner's early records had very poor sound quality, however.
+The same year, Berliner replaced the hard rubber used to make the discs with a shellac compound.
+Berliner's early records had poor sound quality, however.
 Work by Eldridge R. Johnson eventually improved the sound fidelity to a point where it was as good as the cylinder.

+Wax cylinders would continue to be used into the 1920s, with New York City-based Czech immigrant, businessman, and inventor Alois Benjamin Saliger using cylinders for his "Psycho-Phone" or "Psychophone", a specialized phonograph or gramophone that Saliger intended to be used in the field of psychology.
+Invented in 1927 for sleep learning, the Psychophone featured a clock mounted on top of a phonograph, with a repeater device for rewinding and continuously replaying records.
+While Edison machines had a spring-powered motor, powered by crank on the side, Psychophone models featured an electric-powered motor.
+Saliger patented the device in 1932 as the "automatic time-controlled suggestion machine".